Chapter 8 The Amazon Buy Box: How It Works for Sellers, and Why It’s So Important

 Meanwhile, a POP score of less than 95% will negatively impact your Buy Box share.

-It’s wise to regularly check your seller scores on all the above factors to improve your service and Buy Box share percentage.
+It’s wise to regularly check your seller scores and featured merchant status on all the above factors (especially defect rates) to improve your service and Buy Box share percentage.

 Buy Box Amazon Pricing Strategies: Manual vs. Rule-Based vs. Algorithmic

-The go-to method of pricing for many sellers has been to lower their prices beyond that of their competitors to increase their chances of securing the Buy Box.
+The go-to method of pricing for many sellers has been to lower their prices beyond that of their competitors to increase their chances of securing the Buy Box (and getting more clicks to the buy button).
 However, this does not always translate into higher profits for reasons described below.

 There are three methods of repricing used on Amazon: manual, rule-based and algorithmic.